Why New Year’s Resolutions Typically Don’t Work — And What To Do Instead

 Why New Year’s Resolutions Don’t Work

-1. They’re built on perfection thinking
+1. They’re Built on Perfection Thinking

+Most resolutions use an all-or-nothing approach.
+You might say, “I’ll go to the gym every day,” or “I’ll never eat junk food again.”
 The moment life gets busy or you have one off-day, it can feel like you’ve ruined everything.
 Perfection thinking shuts down motivation instead of supporting it.

-2. They’re often driven by shame
+2. They’re Often Driven by Shame

-Many resolutions come from a belief that something is “wrong” with you.
+Many resolutions stem from a belief that something is “wrong” with you.
 When change is rooted in shame, fear, or self-criticism, it rarely lasts.
 Shame can push you into short bursts of motivation, but it doesn't sustain growth.
 Self-compassion does.

-5. They skip the “why”
+5. They Skip the “Why”

+“Lose weight.”
+“Save money.”
+“Be more organized.”
 These goals miss the deeper emotional need behind them.
 Why is this change important to you?
 What would it help you feel?
 What problem would it actually solve?
 Without an emotional anchor, motivation fades fast.

 What Actually Works Better Than Resolutions

-1. Small, sustainable habits
+1. Small, Sustainable Habits

-Instead of big resolutions, start micro.
-Examples:
+Instead of big resolutions, start small.
+Here are some examples:

-Walk for 5 minutes instead of vowing to run daily
+Walk for 5 minutes instead of vowing to run daily.

-Add one veggie to your day
+Add one veggie to your day.

-Take one mindful breath before reacting
+Take one mindful breath before reacting.

-Put away one item instead of reorganizing everything
+Put away one item instead of reorganizing everything.

 Small habits don’t shock your system.
 They build trust with yourself.

-2. Focus on identity, not outcomes
+2. Focus on Identity, Not Outcomes

 Change lasts when it reflects who you’re becoming.
-Instead of “I’ll go to the gym,” try, “I want to become someone who moves their body in ways that feel good.”
+Instead of saying, “I’ll go to the gym,” try, “I want to become someone who moves their body in ways that feel good.”
+Shift the focus from the outcome to the version of yourself you’re growing into.

 Life happens.
 Motivation fluctuates.
 You need goals that can bend without breaking.
 For example:

-“I’ll practice self-care most days”
+“I’ll practice self-care most days.”

-“I’ll work on managing my anxiety with support”
+“I’ll work on managing my anxiety with support.”

-“I’ll improve my communication step by step”
+“I’ll improve my communication step by step.”

 These goals allow space for real life.